 During a year of working together in Corina’s room in the nursing home, the artists spent time learning, being surprised, inspired and excited by each other, their practice, their methods and their approaches.
 They began to shape a way of working together, a new creative process which allowed Corina to push the boundaries of her physical limitations and realise her artistic ambitions.
 They explored new materials, but also re-used many puppetry-related elements from Corina’s past work to re-examine her new circumstances.
 In the midst of this process, Corina made the brave decision to face her greatest fear and create work which confronted her move into long-term care.
 She explains “I fought the impulse to make art about this life-altering time, but it was too strong.
 I had to accept and act on it.”

-The outcomes of this process can be seen in the forthcoming exhibition, as Corina outlines: “I wish to present this utterly changed life’s journey into full-time care – and what led to this decision – as well as the power of the collaborative process with Caroline which sustains me.
+The outcomes of this process could be seen in the exhibition, as Corina outlines: “I wished to present this utterly changed life’s journey into full-time care – and what led to this decision – as well as the power of the collaborative process with Caroline which sustains me.
 This is an important story to tell about the creative process, and it also documents my evolution as an artist.
-This work is ambitious.
-It takes more energy and physical ability than I have: the thinking, planning, execution.
+This work was ambitious.
+It took more energy and physical ability than I have: the thinking, planning, execution.
 I am determined to succeed, but I have come to accept that I must rely on my co-artist, Caroline.
 She is my hands.
 I cannot do this without her.”